What is the C2C?

 Alston Youth Hostel

-About 60% of our guests are cyclists and most are doing the C2C so we are fully set up to provide affordable, comfy accommodation for up to 30 people with great showers and secure indoor bike storage for up to 30 bikes!
-We also have the large drying room.
+About 60% of our guests are cyclists and most are doing the C2C so we are fully set up to provide affordable, comfy accommodation for up to 28 people with great showers and secure indoor bike storage for up to 23 bikes with 10 power sockets for electric bikes. (overflow available) We also have the large drying room.

 Hints and Tips on doing the C2C